meltano/meltano/docs/src/docs/tutorial-advanced-custom-transform-and-model.md

 select * from account_category
 ```

-And finally, let's update the `dbt_project.yml` to reflect the fact that there are transformations to run for the `my_meltano_project` and that we want the results to be materialized in the analytics schema.
-For more details on materialization options, check dbt's documentation.
+Before we execute the transformation, we need to update `my_meltano_project` in `dbt_project.yml` in order to have the results of the transformations materialized in the `analytics` schema.
+For more details on materialization options, please check dbt's documentation.

 Update the `my_meltano_project: null` in `sfdc-project/transform/dbt_project.yml` to: